open-mmlab/mmdetection3d/docs/getting_started.md

 ## A from-scratch setup script

-Here is a full script for setting up mmdetection with conda.
+Here is a full script for setting up MMdetection3D with conda.

 ```shell
 conda create -n open-mmlab python=3.7 -y